mia-platform/documentation/docs/console/company-configuration/settings.md

 ![saving options](./img/settings-saving-options.png)

 :::info
 If the setting is enabled on the Company, it cannot be overridden at Project level.
-On the other hand, if more strict contraints are needed only on a specific Project, this setting can be enabled selectively from the [Rules tab of the Project Settings page](/console/project-configuration/project-settings.md#rules), keeping it disabled at Company level.
+On the other hand, if more strict constraints are needed only on a specific Project, this setting can be enabled selectively from the [Rules tab of the Project Settings page](/console/project-configuration/project-settings.md#rules), keeping it disabled at Company level.
 :::